Double Bass - Bass Guitar - Clawhammer Banjo

 In an ideal world I'd always prefer to teach face to face but in reality this is not always possible.
 However there are lots of other ways that can work well too such as virtual online lessons via Skype/Zoom etc, custom made video lessons on Youtube or handwritten paper based lessons in the post.

-I teach music to individual students on a daily basis and have taught workshops at Sore Fingers October Weekend, Crossover Festival and FOAOTMAD Gainsborough festival.
+I teach music to individual students on a daily basis and have also taught at Sore Fingers Summer School, Crossover Festival, Gainsborough Old Time Music festival and FOAOTMAD online workshops.